 My homeowners insurance was for my home, not my business.
 And if I had a claim, I may have invalidated my policy because my insurer was not aware of my business.
 There are many things to consider that will help you decide if you need separate insurance for your small business.
 Here are a couple big ones.

 When I ran my business and had equipment I used.
 I had a computer, printer, and cell phone.
 I also sometimes had inventory.
 Do you have power tools or a photography studio?
 Homeowners insurance policies have content limits (that's the most coverage you could have for the stuff inside your home).
 When you chose your homeowners coverage, you set those limits.
 If you had a claim, the damage to the extra contents from your business could exceed those limits and they might not be covered anyway.

 There are also other questions that need to be answered.
 For example: how much of the time do you use the equipment for business?
 Does the property go with you when you leave to do your work elsewhere?
 Do you have a workshop or separate building where you operate your business?

 Professional liability insurance will protect you and your clients from any damages or suffering resulting from your business activity.
 It also protects your personal assets and pays for legal defense if needed.
 There are many kinds of liability insurance for businesses and it's important to do the work to determine the best one for yours.

 The same holds true for your car.
 If you're using your car for business purposes, you may need a separate policy.
-We're not talking about commuting to work here but using your personal car for businesses like ridesharing or food delivery is another story.
+We're not talking about commuting to work unless your providing carpooling services, but using your personal car for ridesharing like Uber, Lyft or food delivery, is another story.
 Did you know your car insurance is completely void as soon as you log into a ridesharing app?
-If you use your car for a significant amount of time for business activity you probably need separate coverage.
+There are very specific ins and outs around these types of services for insurance coverage that warrants professional advice.

 Other scenarios where your personal car insurance would be voided for business activity include using your personal vehicle to deliver the mail and driving a church van to take church members to different places.
 Both of those require a commercial policy.